teleheel/performer/README.md

 # performer
-Simple Fabric modpack with exclusively performance, bugfix and utility mods.
+Simple Fabric modpack with exclusively performance, bugfix, utility and some UI mods.

 This is the server version of the modpack.